How to Build a Double-Fence Gate

 Introduction and how to hinge and align a gate

-It’s a simple enough task to build and fit a standard type garden gate as long as the posts are parallel and the ground is level and even, but what if this is not the case?
-What if the ground slopes up from the gateway entrance?
-How can you open a gate if the ground slopes up higher than the bottom of the gate?
+It’s a simple enough project to build and attach a standard type cedar garden gate as long as the posts are parallel and the ground is level and even.
+However, what if the location is not ideal and the ground slopes up from the gateway entrance?
+How can you install a gate if the ground slopes up higher than the bottom of the gate, affecting the alignment of hardware and braces?

-Well, there are a few ways to counter this problem, but they might not be suitable in all cases.
+Well, there are a few ways to counter this problem in your building project, but they might not be suitable in all cases.

 Here are a few of the more common solutions:

-1. You could fit the gate to open away from the slope, but depending on the make-up and position of the fence and gate, this might not always be possible.
+1. You could fit the gate to open away from the slope, but depending on the make-up and position of the fence and gate posts, this might not always be possible.

-2. You could raise the gate higher off the ground so it can open over the sloping ground.
+2. You could raise the gate higher off the ground using additional braces and screws so it can open over the sloping ground.
 But that’s not much good if you are trying to keep little puppies or other critters locked in.
 They would all scarper under the bottom of the gate.

-3. You could dig out the ground that slopes higher that the bottom of the gate.
+3. You could dig out the ground that slopes higher than the bottom of the gate.
 Not always possible.

-4. You could fit a sliding gate.
+4. You could install a sliding gate.
 Mmmmmmmmmm, that’s a bit tricky and really needs a complete chapter to go there.
+Alternatively, using double pickets can provide better stability.

 WHAT?

-We were recently asked to make and fit a gate into an opening in an existing lumber 1800mm (6ft) high fence.
-The opening was over 2100mm (7ft) wide and in this case double gates would be more practical that one wider gate.
+We were recently asked to build and fit a gate into an opening between existing lumber posts in a 1800mm (6ft) high fence.
+The opening was over 2100mm (7ft) wide and in this case, double gates made from cedar would be more practical than a single wider gate.
 The gates had to open inwards and had to be low enough to the ground to keep a little puppy in.
 The ground sloped up inwards from the gate entrance at right angles to the fence line, as well as sloping along the fence line.
 We were told that we could not dig out any of the ground that sloped upwards.

-Below (Fig.1) is a drawing of how the bottom hinge on the gate can be offset to enable the gate to open over raised ground.
-The red line in the drawing shows how the top and bottom hinges should be aligned.
+Below (Fig.1) is a drawing of how the bottom hinge on the gate can be offset using appropriate hardware and braces to enable the gate to open over raised ground.
+The red line in the drawing shows how the top and bottom hinges should be aligned, maintaining an even gap between the gate and the fence.

 Gate Design Shut